redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 })
 ```

-We moved the default `comment` object to a constant and then used that in all tests.
+We moved the default `comment` object to a constant `COMMENT` and then used that in all tests.
 We also needed to add `waitFor()` since the `hasRole()` check in the Comment itself actually executes some GraphQL calls behind the scenes to figure out who the user is.
-The test suite actually makes mocked GraphQL calls, but they're still asynchronous and need to be waited for.
+The test suite makes mocked GraphQL calls, but they're still asynchronous and need to be waited for.
 If you don't wait, then `currentUser` will be `null` when the test starts, and Jest will be happy with that result.
 But we won't—we need to wait for the actual value from the GraphQL call.

 Before the test suite will work we'll need to stop and re-start the test server: when adding a field to the database (`roles` on `User` in this case) we need to restart the test runner so that it can apply the schema changes to our test database.
 So press `q` or `Ctrl-C` in your test runner if it's still running, then: